Beliavsky/Fortran-code-on-GitHub/README.md

 [Examples from OpenMP Application Programming Interface](https://github.com/OpenMP/Examples/tree/v5.0.1): examples from [OpenMP Application Programming Interface](https://www.openmp.org/wp-content/uploads/openmp-examples-5-0-1.pdf) in Fortran, C, and C++

+[ExaTENSOR](https://github.com/ORNL-QCI/ExaTENSOR): basic numerical tensor algebra library for distributed HPC systems equipped with multicore CPU and NVIDIA (or AMD) GPU, by Dmitry I. Lyakh.
+The hierarchical task-based parallel runtime of ExaTENSOR is based on the virtual tensor algebra processor architecture, i.e. a software processor specialized to numerical tensor algebra workloads on heterogeneous HPC systems (multicore/KNL, NVIDIA or AMD GPU).

 [f77_zmq](https://github.com/zeromq/f77_zmq): Fortran 77 binding library for ZeroMQ, an open-source universal messaging library, by Anthony Scemama et al.

 [first-timer](https://github.com/p-costa/first-timer): simple timing routines to be used in codes which use MPI and possibly CUDA/OpenACC using NVTX markers, by Pedro Costa